anne’s lab

 Andrew McDermott

 Hi I’m Andy.
-I am starting my second year of psychology.
+I am starting my fourth year of psychology.
 The parts of psychology that interest me most is how people’s minds unconsciously changes either in a group or when faced with a situation they can’t comprehend or internalise.
 I also am very interested in schizophrenia and the mystery it still is.
 I also love outdoor swimming, cycling and painting to de-stress from

 studying.